chrisckc/TestHarness-UART-Pico-SDK/Readme.md

 There are 2 issues:

 #### Issue 1:
 The receiver always sees an extraneous interrupt after startup, well before any data is actually sent to it.
-Inside the interrupt, uart_is_readable(uart0) returns true and then uart_getc(uart0) returns a null byte. this happens regardless of baud rate or whether the FIFO is enabled or not.
+Inside the interrupt, uart_is_readable(uart0) returns true and then uart_getc(uart0) returns a null byte.
+This happens regardless of baud rate or whether the FIFO is enabled or not.
+This results in the receiver initially reporting an empty page being received before data is actually sent to it.
+Data only starts to be sent to the receiver 1 second after it is ready and waiting to receive it (refer to setup code).

 #### Issue 2:
 The sender is unable to reliably receive a response from the receiver at baud rates above 115200, the higher the baud rate the higher the error rate.